Illuminati-CRAZ/SV-Addition/README.md

 # SV-Addition
-an implementation and demonstration of sv effect merging
+an implementation and bad demonstration of sv effect merging

 implementation intended to be used in other plugins